LatentKeypointGAN: Controlling Images via Latent Keypoints

-This work was supported by the UBC Advanced Research Computing (ARC) GPU cluster, the Compute Canada GPU servers, and a Huawei-UBC Joint Lab project.

-In this appendix, we present additional details on the neural network architectures, the progressive training, and hyperparameters.
-Furthermore, we show more qualitative results in the supplemental videos that are embedded and explained in the \textbf{\href{https://xingzhehe.github.io/LatentKeypointGAN/}{project website}}.
+In this supplemental document, we present additional details, such as on the new CPD metric, neural network architectures, the progressive training, and hyperparameters.
+Furthermore, we added hundreds of additional qualitative results in the additional\_results.PDF file and animation examples in the supplemental videos. \textbf{\href{https://xingzhehe.github.io/LatentKeypointGAN/}{project website}}.